nimwunnan/conceptuallabor.com/utility/full-canonical-sequential-footnotes.md

 The catch is that if you do completely understand the situation, and you can do the right thing, then you *don't* need to do conceptual labor. narrative that will work for you.
 You have discovered a conventional narrative that will work for you.

-You have discovered a conventional narrative that will work for you.

 Conceptual labor is what we do in the absence of such reliable instructions.
 It's what we do to understand the significant circumstances of difficult problems *as they change* so that we might do the “right thing” at any given moment.